RickyAtkinson/react-vite-template/README.md

 A basic React Vite template built for practice projects.

-Project Expands on the default Vite template with:
+This template expands on the default Vite template with:

+- An extended eslint configuration
-- Formatting with prettier and extended eslint configuration
+- Formatting with prettier
 - Typescript
 - TailwindCSS